NE4kuma/pizza-ber/README.md

 ![2024-10-14_22-39](https://github.com/user-attachments/assets/ddb16829-af5a-4b6f-aa25-980faf52dff8)
 ### Pizza Website with Shopping Cart
-Here is a website with several dishes, with a shopping cart... for a schoolproject.
-It also have some german words. <br>
+Here is a website with several dishes, with a shopping cart... for a schoolproject, because of that it also have some german words. <br>
 **Warning**: This project is designed for learning purposes only.
 It is not intended for professional use and is suitable for school or study projects.

 ## Intallation